 Standpoint was an alright puzzle game with interesting aspects in how you solve those puzzles.
 I just found the world to be rather bland and lifeless to the point it go boring.
 Would have done wonders if the lighting would have been maybe brighter at points or if more color was brought in.
 I could tell it was somewhat designed to match the mood, yet it just wasn't colored quite well enough to match the stages as it should have been.
 The story was interesting and the topic of course being an interesting one.
 I never really did get lost while moving through the levels, but did feel it was just one long continuous maze stretch.
 Despite the neat dialogue and concepts explored the game really didn't do anything that really made it stand out to me though it is a solid puzzle game if you like those sort of games.

-Review Done on Standpoint for Xbox One
+Standpoint Review on Xbox One

 Review Code Provided by Unruly Attractions